ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 #### IN ROW Clause

 This clause pertains only to column data that are to be stored in a variable area.
 If the FIXED and IN ROW clause are both specified when a table is created, the IN ROW clause is ignored.
-When data are entered into a VARIABLE column, if the length of the data is less than or equal to the value specified using the IN ROW clause, the data will be stored in the fixed area, whereas if the data length is greated than the value specified using the IN ROW clause, the data will be sotred in the variable area.
+When data are entered into a VARIABLE column, if the length of the data is less than or equal to the value specified using the IN ROW clause, the data will be stored in the fixed area, whereas if the data length is greater than the value specified using the IN ROW clause, the data will be stored in the variable area.

-Here, "data length" does not mean the length of the input data, but the length of the data to be sotred in memory or on disk, which will be somewhat larger.
+Here, "data length" does not mean the length of the input data, but the length of the data to be stored in memory or on disk, which will be somewhat larger.
 For example, when a column is defined as "VARCHAR(400) in row 200", data will be inserted into the fixed area if the length of the data that is input is smaller than or equal to 198, because 2 additional bytes are required when storing the data.

 The default size of lob data stored in the fixed area can be specified using the MEMORY_LOB_COLUMN_IN_ROW_SIZE property for memory tables and the DISK_LOB_COLUMN_IN_ROW_SIZE for disk tables.
 Additionally, the default size for columns containing other types of data with the VARIABLE option can be specified using the MEMORY_VARIABLE_COLUMN_IN_ROW_SIZE property.